hanhanhan-kim/noexiit/README.md

 <details><summary> Click for details. </summary>
 <br>

-Commands two two-way solenoid valve outputs, while also streaming the following 2 types of data to the LabJack U3 DAQ:
+This command controls two two-way solenoid valve outputs, while also streaming the following 2 types of data to the LabJack U3 DAQ:
   1. Electrical copies of those output commands
   2. PID data